pengyu965/personal_webpage2.0/index.md

 <p style="text-align:justify">
     <!-- I am a second-year PhD student advised by <a href="https://cse.buffalo.edu/~doermann/">Dr. David Doermann</a>, in <a href="https://engineering.buffalo.edu/computer-science-engineering.html">Department of Computer Science and Engineering</a>, State University of New York at Buffalo.
 In 2018, I recieved B.Eng in Electronic Engineering from <a href="http://en.uestc.edu.cn/">University of Electronic Science and Technology of China (UESTC).</a> -->
     I am second-year PhD student in CSE department of University at Buffalo, supervised by <a href="https://cse.buffalo.edu/~doermann/">Dr. David Doermann</a>.
-As the first member in AI Lab, which is formed by Dr. Doermann in UB, my research focused on nature language processing, computer vision and document analysis areas.
+As the first member in AI Lab, which is formed by Dr. Doermann in UB, my research focused on computer vision, nature language processing and document analysis areas.
 Previously, I am an undergraduate student in <a href="http://en.uestc.edu.cn/">University of Electronic Science and Technology of China (UESTC).</a>, majored in Electronic Science and Technology.
 </p>
 <p style="text-align:justify; font-size:18px">
     My Resume could be found <a href = "./assets/file/Pengyu_CV.pdf">HERE</a>.